 In accordance with Canada Revenue Agency, the Foundation must calculate the portion of the purchase price that is eligible for an official charitable donation tax receipt by determining the fair market value of admission to the fundraising event.

-A Fundraising event should only have door prizes or gifts, which have a nominal value where the fair market value does not exceed the lesser of $75.00 or 10% of the amount of the gift.
+A Fundraising event should only have door prizes or gifts, which have a nominal value where the fair market value does not exceed the lesser of $75.00 or 10% of the amount of the ticket.

 The Foundation cannot issue a charitable donation tax receipt to people who buy items at an auction, unless the payment exceeds 125% of the fair market value of the item and the value is clearly ascertainable and made known to bidders in advance.